Teach English in the Czech Republic

-Options for teaching in the Czech Republic
+Options for teaching English in the Czech Republic

 Salary and benefits when teaching English in the Czech Republic

 Teacher salaries in the Czech Republic can be paid on a salaried or per-hour basis.
-An average salary in a foreign language school ranges from about 18,000 – 24,000 Kc (about USD 1,000 – 1,300), where an average rate for a 45-minute lesson is around 200 Kc (about USD12).
+An average salary in a foreign language school ranges from about 18,000 – 24,000 Kc (about USD 1,000 – 1,300), whereas an average rate for a 45-minute lesson is around 200 Kc (about USD12).
 Keep in mind, of course, that the cost of living in the Czech Republic is less than the cost of living in many western European countries or the US.

 Teach English in the Czech Republic – Hiring